keep-network/tbtc/CONTRIBUTING.md

 ## tbtc Contribution Guide

-👍🎉 First off, thanks for taking the time to contribute! 🎉👍
+👍🎉 First off, thanks for taking the time to contribute! 🎉👍 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

 The following is a set of guidelines for contributing to tBTC and its packages.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.